 The result is, of course, a decrease in performance that can quickly transform into a dislike of your brand.Analyzing many campaigns, we saw that as the frequency went up, angry comments started to appear in the ads with angry users asking that they stop, if not outright insulting the advertiser.

 You don’t want to get to this point!

 If you follow this blog, you know that we like data!
 The internet is full of dull articles on Social Media topics, mostly written by self-proclaimed Social Media Gurus who often have never created a campaign in their lives.

-When we write about something we provide you with valuable insights that are data-driven and, given the fact that hundreds of users around the world manage more than $1.5M every month in Facebook Advertising through AdEspresso, we’re in the perfect position to do it!
+When we write about something we provide you with valuable insights that are data-driven and, given the fact that thousands of marketers around the world manage almost 300 million dollars of ad spend every month in Facebook Advertising through AdEspresso, we’re in the perfect position to do it!

 |Frequency||CTR Decrease||CPC Increase|

 Numbers don’t lie, at a frequency of 9 the average cost per click increase by 161% compared to the beginning of the campaign.